Mortalitis/from-ashes/README.md

 Current Game Version: 0.1.2

-## Faction Progress
+## Supported Factions
-- Xeraak Triarchy: First pass completed
+- Xeraak Triarchy
-- Verse Dominion: First pass completed
+- Verse Dominion
-- Scaryn Federated Alliance (SFA): First pass completed
+- Scaryn Federated Alliance (SFA)
-- Devin Pact: Kommodan Loyalists: First pass completed
+- Devin Pact: Kommodan Loyalists
-- Devin Pact: Dominion Allies: First pass completed
+- Devin Pact: Dominion Allies
-- Sol Enclaves: First pass completed
+- Sol Enclaves
-- Sol Enclaves: Paragons of Old Earth: First pass completed
+- Sol Enclaves: Paragons of Old Earth
-- Sol Enclaves: Members of the Alliance: First pass completed
+- Sol Enclaves: Members of the Alliance
-- Sol Enclaves: Union of the Advancing Dawn: First pass completed
+- Sol Enclaves: Union of the Advancing Dawn
-- Sol Enclaves: Dominion Vassal: First pass completed
+- Sol Enclaves: Dominion Vassal
-- Sol Enclaves: Freemen of the Republic: First pass completed
+- Sol Enclaves: Freemen of the Republic

+## Unsupported Factions
+- The Zayken (unreleased)
+- Kymeron Republic (unreleased)

-## Feature Progress
+## Usage Notes
-- Better subfaction selection: First Pass
-- Refactored so vast majority of rules are in the core rules
-- Vanilla Sol are now its own list
+- Some factions allow an allied detachment depending on the subfaction.
+Please refer to the PDF what can be taken as an allied Detachment and select accordingly by clicking "add force"
-- Removed the generic lists from some options.
-You can added a generic allied Force via the add Force list and clicking the drop down.
-This will save a ton of admin down the road.
-The exception to this is the Devin Pact: Kommodan Loyalists as their Sol Enclaves: Dominion Vassal allies have the Smokescreen ability on top of what Sol Enclaves: Dominion Vassal normally gets.
+- The exception to this is the Devin Pact: Kommodan Loyalists as their Sol Enclaves: Dominion Vassal allies have the Smokescreen ability on top of what Sol Enclaves: Dominion Vassal normally gets.
+When adding a Detachment keep the main faction as Devin Pact: Kommodan Loyalists and select Sol Enclaves as the subfaction

+## Updates
+- Split the weapons into two profiles (Weapon Stats and Weapon Accurcay/AP) so that it is presented better within the app and allows PDFs to be exported.
+Weapon Accuracy/AP profile will have the range bands and then the stats are split between accuract and AP.
+For example a 6+/2 value means at that range the weapon has 6+ accuracy and an AP of 2
+- Fixed some units having Assault Move (3") instead of Assault Move (4")
+- Moved points values from the .cat files to the .lib to reduce the workload when updating points

+## Current Planned Work
+- None